 On the animal-rights stuff: Fowler said in an interview “I believe in science and in medical research.
 I eat meat…. [but] if we can’t bear to look at what we are doing, then we shouldn’t be doing it.”
 This really closely mirrors my own personal philosophy, which might be why this book resonated with me so much.
 I kept checking in with myself, asking whether Fowler was maybe getting preachy, or patronising people who think that animal activists are a bunch of smelly hippies, but I don’t think so.
 The story is heart-wrenching, and the theme of animal rights is inextricably bound with the universal themes of sibling loyalty and guilt.
 It’s good, regardless of your political or moral vantage point.

 I drank the Kool-Aid, I’ll admit.
 I started recommending We Are All Completely Beside Ourselves to people I barely knew before I finished it.
-I could have easily stayed up ’til sunrise to finish it in a single sitting.
 My review cannot possibly do it justice.
 If you’ve read this far, you’ve already the book, so I’m glad you know what I’m talking about (let me know your thoughts in the comments!).
 If you read past the spoiler warning without having read the book, you’re maybe a bit of an idiot, but I still love you and you should go ahead and read it anyway. 😉

 My favourite Amazon reviews of We Are All Completely Beside Ourselves:

 - “It was a really good story up until she got a monkey.
 Silly.” – Tracie Gardner